 It provides scenarios that ask you to envision how you’d react to, say, the stock market going down 20 percent.
 Would you want to sell, buy more or do nothing?
-Would you be willing to accept a 10 percent loss in exchange for 20 percent gain?
+Would you be willing to accept a 10 percent loss in exchange for a 20 percent gain?

 At this point, some robo-advisors may also ask you about your financial goals.
 Maybe you want to buy a new car in a few years or a house, or perhaps you’re just amassing money without a specific goal other than retirement or financial independence.

 The more honest you are about your goals and risk tolerance, the more the robo-advisor will be able to tailor your portfolio to meet them.

 Based on your goal, the robo-advisor will construct a portfolio of funds that should get you there.
 The robo-advisor considers your risk tolerance, income and timeline when constructing the portfolio.
 So, a lower risk tolerance would lead to safer investments, though they probably offer a lower overall return, while a higher risk tolerance leads to higher-return funds.

 It’s a similar situation with your investment timeline.
 If you’re investing for retirement and you have a few decades before you need the money, the portfolio is likely to offer a higher-risk, higher-return portfolio – think more stocks and less bonds.
 Your longer time horizon gives you time to ride out the stock market’s ups and downs, resulting in a higher expected long-term return.